 I had made a number of trips to Alaska in the summer and I always have an Alaska train trip on my itinerary; I think it’s the best way to travel through Alaska.
 But this was my first trip to Alaska in the winter and I was surprised to learn that the AKRR ran winter trains.

-In the summer the AKRR offers a number of tourist routes that showcase the best of Alaska, however in the winter the train runs more for the locals than it does for the tourists.
-The AKRR offers a number of different Alaska Train Trips in the winter that are special packages for tourists traveling between Anchorage and Fairbanks.
+In the summer the AKRR offers a number of tourist routes that showcase the best of Alaska, however, in the winter the train runs more for the locals than it does for the tourists.
+The AKRR offers a number of different Alaska Train Trips in the winter that are special Alaska rail group packages for tourists traveling between Anchorage and Fairbanks.

 Alaska Winter Train Schedule

-The Aurora Winter Train travels weekends between Anchorage and Fairbanks, making the northbound 12-hour journey on Saturday and the return trip on Sunday, as well as select mid-week departures in December, February and March.
-Along the way, the train stops in Wasilla, Talkeetna, and provides flagstop service along the 50-mile stretch of roadless backcountry south of Hurricane Gulch.
-Further north, the train stops as needed at Healy and Nenana before arriving to Fairbanks.
+The Aurora Winter Train travels weekends between Anchorage and Fairbanks, making the northbound 12-hour journey on Saturday and the return trip on Sunday, as well as select mid-week departures in December, February, and March.
+Along the way, the train stops in Wasilla, Talkeetna, and provides flag stop service along the 50-mile stretch of roadless backcountry south of Hurricane Gulch.
+Further north, the train stops as needed at Healy and Nenana before arriving at Fairbanks.

 Get a complete Alaska Railroad winter train schedule here.